-If I’m anything in life it’s a muffin person.
-Growing up I was notorious in my family for eating four too many muffins in one sitting.
-And frankly I wear my badge with honor.
-Nowadays I still love them just as mightily but I muffin smarter and gift them to everyone around me.
-Who doesn’t want a delicious muffin with a beautiful muffin top like the one above?
-You can’t eat them all if you give them all away.
+If I'm anything in life it's a muffin person.
+Growing up, I was notorious in my family for eating four too many muffins in one sitting.
+And frankly, I wear my badge with honor.
+Nowadays I still love them just as mightily, but I muffin smarter and gift them to everyone around me.
+Who doesn't want a delicious gluten free muffin?
+You can't eat them all if you give them away.

 As I crafted this recipe I knew I wanted four things: